 Then there is the shape of the bowl.
 This can differentiate quite a bit.
 You get elongated, square, round front, and round as the main options.
 Think about what purpose each serves.
 An elongated shape bowl is built for user comfort with excess leg room.
 Whilst a round bowl will work well in a more compact bathroom.
 Both have there uses and advantages, so this will depend on your own households preferences.

 A final, but important feature of a toilet bowl is its height.
 You’ll no doubt come across both standard and comfort height bowls in your research.
 But what exactly does it all mean?
 How do you define it?
 Well, to put it simply, a standard height bowl will measure less than 17 inches in height from the base to the seat.
-A comfort height unit will measure between 17 and 19 inches, and are deliberately designed to be taller to be a better choice for the elderly and disabled.
+A comfort height toilet will measure between 17 and 19 inches, and are deliberately designed to be taller to be a better choice for the elderly and disabled.
 That’s why they are often labelled as ADA toilets.

 Moving on to the tank and flushing mechanism.
 This can be quite complicated, especially for someone who may not have any previous plumbing or DIY experience.
 There are quite a lot of different systems out there ranging from single to dual, gravity to pressure assisted.
 To simplify this, you should be asking yourself are you after a commercial solution with a powerful flush, or a residential one?
 For commercial builds, you may want to utilize a more heavy duty option, with a pressure assist flush.
 Alternatively, in a home setting, a gravity fed flush is usually more than enough.